ericmdev/packagist.skeleton/README.md

 PHP: Package
 ============

-Skeleton for a PHP package ready to publish to [Packagist](https://packagist.org/).
+Skeleton for a PHP package easily published to [Packagist](https://packagist.org/).

 Usage
 -----